-- Alabama's Hispanic fourth-graders narrowed achievement gaps in reading and math achievement on NAEP at the Basic level - and in math at the Proficient level.
-Black eighth-graders narrowed the gap in reading and math at the Basic level.
-Hispanic eighth-graders narrowed the gap in reading at the Basic level. - Alabama's high school graduation rate outpaced the nation in growth.
-This increase in graduation rate extended to black, Hispanic and white high school seniors. - For graduating seniors who took the ACT, Alabama topped the regional average in the percentages of students who met all four ACT College Readiness Benchmarks. - Alabama's average composite ACT score exceeded the regional score, while state participation on the ACT rose. - In Alabama, the first-year persistence rate, the percentage of college freshmen who return for a second year, exceeded the region.
+- Arkansas's black fourth-graders narrowed the achievement gap in math on NAEP at the Basic and Proficient levels.
+Hispanic fourth-graders narrowed the achievement gap in reading at the Basic and Proficient levels and in math at the Proficient level.
+Hispanic and black eighth-graders narrowed the gap in math at the Basic and Proficient levels - and in reading at the Basic level. - Arkansas's high school graduation rate increased, exceeding the national rate.
+This increase in graduation rate extended to black, Hispanic and white high school seniors. - The percentage of graduating seniors who took an Advanced Placement exam while in high school increased in Arkansas and exceeded the nation. - For graduating seniors who took the ACT, Arkansas topped the regional average in percentages of students who met all four ACT College Readiness Benchmarks. - Arkansas's average composite ACT score exceeded the regional score, while state participation on the ACT rose. - Arkansas's college enrollment rate for recent high school graduates exceeded the nation and the region. - In Arkansas, the first-year persistence rate, the percentage of college freshmen who return for a second year, outpaced the region in growth. - Pass rates among Arkansas's adults taking the GED test exceeded the nation and SREB region. - Arkansas was one of the first two states in the nation to implement all 10 of the Notable Outcomes in the Data Quality Campaign's state actions for effective data use.

-Policy Highlights in Alabama
+Policy Highlights in Arkansas